EL-BID/Deslizamientos-y-flujos/README.en.md

 Results can be visualized using QGIS, an open-source and freely available geographic information system.

+#### Workflow
+- GeoFlow acts as the **pre-processor**
+- QGIS is used for **post-processing and visualization**

+The post-processing stage represents the final phase of the computational workflow, where simulation results are analyzed and interpreted.

 **Alternative Option: GiD Simulation**

 Visualization can also be performed using GiD (version 7.5 or higher), a pre- and post-processing tool developed by CIMNE.
 To view the results, users are directed to [**GiD Simulation**](https://www.gidsimulation.com/) software, version 7.5 or higher.